 In 2010, DeFilippo returned to college football when he took a position as quarterback coach at San Jose State.
 The next year he would become became offensive coordinator.
 That season, his second at San Jose State, the team’s offense rose 32 spots in the national rankings.
 His return to the NFL was imminent.

 Return to the NFL

-What seemed improbable just a few years earlier happened in 2012 with John’s return as quarterback coach of the Oakland Raiders.
+What seemed improbable just a few years earlier happened in 2012 with John’s return as quarterback coach of the Las Vegas Raiders.
 DeFilippo career in Oakland saw him spending time coaching quarterbacks like Carson Palmer, Terrelle Pryor, Matt McGloin and Derek Carr.
 He is credited particularly for his work with Derek Carr, who, as a rookie, tossed for more than 3,200 yards.
 Carr was also able to complete 21 touchdowns (most among NFL rookies) against just 12 interceptions.
 DeFilippo was building his resume and his NFL contacts.
 That would pay off again in 2015, with a position that would give him his most responsibility yet.

 On January 21, 2015, John DeFilippo’s career would take a big step.
 He was named offensive coordinator of the Cleveland Browns by Mike Pettine, who he met during his time with the New York Jets.
 Pettine remembered the hard working young man on the offensive side of the ball years earlier and tapped him to replace Kyle Shanahan.
 This will prove to be both a challenge and the greatest opportunity for the hard-working coach.